Compatibility

 Contentsquare doesn’t provide tracking capabilities for AMP yet.

 The Tracking tag doesn’t verify if data was received by the server before deleting it locally.
-All events would be deleted at request sending attempt.
+All events would be deleted at request signing attempt.